 The worst-case input RMS ripple current for a single stage design peaks at twice the value of the output voltage.
-The worst-case input RMS ripple current for a two stage design results in peaks at 1/4 and 3/4 of the input voltage, and the worst-case input RMS ripple current for a three stage design results in peaks at 1/6, 1/2, and 5/6 of the input voltage.
-The peaks, however, are at ever decreasing levels with the addition of more phases.
+The worst-case input RMS ripple current for a two stage design results in peaks at one-fourth and three-fourths of the input voltage, and the worst-case input RMS ripple current for a three stage design results in peaks at one-sixth, one-half and five-sixths of the input voltage.
+The peaks. however, are at ever decreasing levels with the addition of more phases.
 A higher effective duty factor results because the duty factors "add" as long as the currents in each stage are balanced.
 Refer to AN19 for a detailed description of how to calculate RMS current for the single stage switching regulator.

-Figure 6 illustrates the RMS input current drawn from the input capacitance versus the duty cycle as determined by the ration of input and output voltage.
-The peak input RMS current level of the single phase system is reduced by 2/3 in a 3-phase solution due to the current splitting between the three stages.
+Figure 6 illustrates the RMS input current drawn from the input capacitance versus the duty cycle as determined by the ratio of input and output voltage.
+The peak input RMS current level of the single phase system is reduced by two-thirds in a 3-phase solution due to the current splitting between the three stages.

-The output ripple current is reduced significantly when compared to the single phase solution using the same inductance value because the V{OUT}/L discharge currents term from the stages that has their bottom MOSFETs on subtract current from the $(V{CC} - V{OUT})/L$ charging current resulting from the stage which has its top MOSFET on.
+The output ripple current is reduced significantly when compared to the single phase solution using the same inductance value because the VOUT/L discharge currents term from the stages that has their bottom MOSFETs on subtract current from the $(V{CC} - V{OUT})/L$ charging current resulting from the stage which has its top MOSFET on.
 The output ripple current for a 3-phase design is: